Best WordPress Table Plugins: Usage, Tips, and Case Studies (2020)

 Best WordPress table plugin: dynamically generating tables in WordPress with Posts Table Pro

 If you have data stored as a post or custom post type in WordPress, Posts Table Pro can automatically create a sortable table for you.
 This makes it incredibly easy for you – as there’s no data entry, no data to ever update, and everything happens automatically.
-It’s also incredibly easy for your visitors, as they’ll be able to quickly find what they’re looking for in an always-up-to-date, sortable and searchable and responsive table.
+It’s also incredibly easy for your visitors, as they’ll be able to quickly find what they’re looking for in an always-up-to-date, sortable, and searchable and responsive table that looks great on mobile devices.

 Custom post types are WordPress’ way of storing data: plugins such as WooCommerce, The Events Calendar, and advanced plugins such as Pods (which lets you create custom data setups), all create custom post types.
 Technically, any WordPress post or page is a custom post type too; essentially any kind of content stored in WordPress is probably a custom post type.

 As Posts Table Pro can dynamically create tables form any custom post type, this makes it incredibly powerful.

 In addition to all this, Posts Table Pro comes with a ton of premium features.
-These include superb styling (no CSS needed), easy linking to content used to generate the table (this makes it perfect for creating libraries and databases), lazy loading for faster load times, and advanced data table generation from WordPress posts (as mentioned), and also custom post types.
+These include superb styling (no HTML code or custom CSS needed), easy linking to content used to generate the table (this makes it perfect for creating libraries and databases like a simple MySQL table), lazy loading for faster load times, and advanced data table builder from WordPress posts (as mentioned), and also custom post types.

 How to automatically create your own tables